Last Updated on

 It.
 Is.
 Possible.
 It definitely won’t happen overnight, but does anything truly worthwhile, just happen overnight?
 All true victories in life come with trial, struggle, and perseverance.
 If this journey were easy, everyone would do it.

-I have stared at $500,000 of debt in the face and decided to take it down!
+My money story started when I decided to stare $500,000 of debt in the face and take it down!
 You can absolutely do this.
 There is no debt so high, it can’t be paid off.
 You just have to be willing to put in the work, and that’s how I plan to pay off $500,000 of debt.

-I hope Rachel’s debt payoff success story will motivate you.
+I hope Rachel’s debt payoff success story will motivate you to have a money story of your own.
 She has a plan to pay off $500,000 of debt in the next 3-4 years by budgeting and being persistent.

 If you need help putting together a budget, sign up for this FREE Monthly Budget Printable.
 Once you have a plan and your budget, you just have to put in the work and do it!